Zones of an Entry Control Facility

 Additional position for security personnel beyond access control zone.

-Location should afford personnel ability to assess threat, initiate alarms, activate final denial, and respond to the attack as authorized.
+Location should afford personnel ability to assess threat, initiate alarms,

 Site selected based on reaction time and line of fire considerations.
 May be elevated for improved safety and surveillance.